I-GUIDE/data-catalog-archive/schema/core.md

 }
 ```

-SOSO recommends that if the identifier is a persistent identifier such as a DOI, the best way to represent the identifer is to use [schema:ProperatyValue](https://schema.org/PropertyValue).
+[Science On Schema.Org (SOSO)](https://github.com/ESIPFed/science-on-schema.org/blob/master/guides/Dataset.md#identifier) recommends that if the identifier is a persistent identifier such as a DOI, the best way to represent the identifer is to use [schema:ProperatyValue](https://schema.org/PropertyValue).
 The identifier for a published record with a DOI can be encoded as:

 ``` json
 {